"Listen closely, identifying new ways and building bridges - that is our mission."

 Founded in 1859 as the first German trading house operating in Japan, ILLIES is a pioneer in East Asian trade.
-In its 150 years history, ILLIES has evolved from a general trading house to a specialist for top-end industrial machinery and technologies.
+In its almost 160 years history, ILLIES has evolved from a general trading house to a specialist for top-end industrial machinery and technologies.
 Today the company is still family owned and managed – by the fifth generation of Illies – with a strong regional base consisting of 13 branches in the Asian region.

 ILLIES offers a comprehensive products and services portfolio for diverse industrial technologies: from project development and implementation of machinery projects up to complete turnkey solutions and after-sales support.
 As sales and project partner, ILLIES links world-leading technology providers with the manufacturing industry in Asian markets.

 1900s & 1910s

 1960s & 1970s

 1980s & 1990s

 Establishment of the company on the island Dejima in Nagasaki, by German merchants Louis Kniffler and Hermann Gildemeister.

 Within five years the company becomes the largest German trading firm in Nagasaki.